njleonzhang/generator-gulp-ionic/README.md

 });
 ```

-You can also do `yo gulp-ionic:factory`, `yo gulp-ionic:provider`, `yo gulp-ionic:value`, and `yo gulp-ionic:constant` for other types of services.
+You can also do `yo gulp-ionic:factory`, `yo gulp-ionic:provider`, `yo gulp-ionic:value`, and `yo gulp-ionic:constant` for other types of services.!

 ## Usage of the generated project.